Aikon-platform/aikon/README.md

 sudo sh -c "openssl passwd <password> >> /etc/nginx/.htpasswd"
 ```

-You can repeat this process for additional usernames
+You can repeat this process for additional usernames.

 To configure Nginx password authentication, open up the server block configuration file and set up authentication
 ```bash